poltrias/WriteUps/HackMyVM/Intermediate/Ximai.md

 We find that the cat image path is very suspicious and matches the directory referenced as containing the credentials.
 Next, we attempt to navigate manually to likely filenames such as `credentials.txt`, `creds.txt`, or `access.txt`.

-We eventually find a match: there is a `symlink` pointing to `/etc/jimmy.txt`, but we cannot read the file.
+We eventually find a match:

 ![alt text](../../images/ximai2.png)

+There is a `symlink` pointing to `/etc/jimmy.txt`, and we cannot read the file.

 We cannot progress further here, so we inspect the `WordPress` instance running on port `8000`.